 What Is High-Quality Child Care?

-Although this seems like a no-brainer, if you are a first time parent with no real experience with child care providers it can be hard to try and figure out what high quality care actually is.
+Most families looking for child care understand the importance of identifying and securing a spot in a high quality early childhood education and care.
+Although this seems like a no-brainer if you are a first-time parent with no real experience with child care providers it can be hard to try and figure out what high quality care looks like.

 Is it the shiny new purpose built centre with all the latest gadgets?
 Is it the lovely family day carer down the road?
 Or is it the well-worn community centre with staff who have been there forever?

 Our definition of quality mixes what researchers, child care providers, and other parents have learned together with a solid dose of common sense, drawn from our many years of personal and professional experience in both child development and child care.
 Searching for the best way to explain the meaning of quality, we found ourselves coming back to four basic words and phrases: caring, tuned in, respectful, and safe and secure.

-- listens to and is aware of the child''s communications, both verbal and nonverbal.
+- listens to and is aware of the child's communications, both verbal and nonverbal.

 - watches for clues to how the child feels and picks up on those clues as she interacts with the child.

 - attends to the children all the time and does not spend time chatting with other adults.